 Tax Increment Financing is the most versatile and common form of financial assistance that is available to companies looking to expand or build a facility in our community.
 TIF is available to businesses that both qualify for the program and generate new property taxes through either new construction or substantial renovation of their current facility.
 New property taxes created through capital investment are rebated back to your company over an agreed upon period of time.

 This program allows companies building a new facility to acquire a site and get a free & clear title to property.
 This land is then able to be leveraged to secure further private project financing.
-This project is reserved for larger development projects, typically four acres in size or larger, and must first qualify for Tax Increment Financing support from the City of Marion.
+This tool is reserved for larger development projects, typically four acres in size or larger, and must first qualify for Tax Increment Financing support from the City of Marion.

 Contact Us to learn more about the program and how we can expedite your project timeline and increase your equity while drastically reducing project cost.